aspnet/AspNetSessionState/CONTRIBUTING.md

 **Submitting a pull request**

-You will need to sign a [Contributor License Agreement](https://cla.dotnetfoundation.org/) when submitting your pull request.
+You will need to sign a [Contributor License Agreement](https://cla.opensource.microsoft.com//) when submitting your pull request.
 To complete the Contributor License Agreement (CLA), you will need to follow the instructions provided by the CLA bot when you send the pull request.
-This needs to only be done once for any .NET Foundation OSS project.
+This needs to only be done once for any Microsoft OSS project.

 If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.
 Make sure the respository can build and all tests pass.